mcosovic/JuliaGrid.jl/docs/src/tutorials/dcOptimalPowerFlow.md

 ---

 ## Objective Function
-The objective function represents the sum of the active power cost functions ``f_i(P_{\text{g}i})``, ``i \in \mathcal{P}``, for each generator, where these cost functions can be polynomial or linear piecewise functions.
+The objective function represents the sum of the active power cost functions ``f_i(P_{\text{g}i})``, ``i \in \mathcal{S}``, for each generator, where these cost functions can be polynomial or linear piecewise functions.
 It is important to note that only polynomial cost functions up to the second degree are included in the objective function.
 If higher-degree polynomials are present, they will be excluded from the objective function by JuliaGrid.

 ---